vaishnudevan/Gambio-Ionic-E-Commerce-application/README.md

 # Gambio-Ionic-E-Commerce-application

 This is cross platform E-Commerece mobile application written using ionic cordova framework.
+This application will communicate with Gambio CMS using REST API.

 <h3> Getting started</h3>